Anta da Pedra dos Mouros

 The Anta da Pedra dos Mouros (Stone of the Moors), also known as the Anta do Senhor da Serra (Lord of the Mountains), is a megalithic dolmen situated near Belas and Queluz in the Lisbon District of Portugal.
 It is believed to date back to the late-Neolithic and early-Chalcolithic eras (4000-2500 BC).
 The Anta da Pedra dos Mouros, the Anta da Estria, and the Anta do Monte Abraão are a short distance from each other and are collectively known as the Antas de Belas.
-The Anta da Pedra dos Mouros was first identified in the 1850s by Carlos Ribeiro.
+The Anta da Pedra dos Mouros was first identified in 1856 by Carlos Ribeiro.
 Despite being registered and protected as a national monument in 1910, the dolmen has recently suffered significant damage.

-The Anta da Pedra dos Mouros was reportedly first identified in 1856 by Carlos Ribeiro (1813-1882) but he did not have a chance to carry out excavations until 1876 after receiving approval from the landowner, the Marquis of Belas.
+The Anta da Pedra dos Mouros was reportedly first identified in 1856 by Carlos Ribeiro but he did not have a chance to carry out excavations until 1876 after receiving approval from the landowner, the Marquis of Belas.
 The burial chamber was at that time already in bad condition, having only three upright support stones, with one apparently having two anthropomorphic figures engraved on it.
 Ribeiro found three remaining orthostats in situ.
-The largest one was sloping to the north, 5 meters long, 3.7 m wide and 0.27 m thick.
-This was partially supported by a second piece, 4.5 m long, 2 m wide and 0.25 m thick, which was in contact with the third stone, which was about 4 meters wide, but rose only one meter above the ground, since it was broken.
+The largest one was sloping to the north, 5 meters long, 3.7 meters wide and 27 centimeters thick.
+This was partially supported by a second piece, 4.5 meters long, 2 meters wide and 25 centimeters thick, which was in contact with the third stone, which was about 4 meters wide, but rose only one meter above the ground, since it was broken.
 There were no visible fragments around.
 During the excavation, Ribeiro also found four smaller slabs.
 Ribeiro and subsequent studies (by Ferreira, G. and V. Leisner and Boaventura) have produced differing interpretations of both the exact structure of the sepulchre and its orientation.